sackokalil/german-traffic-signs-classification/README.md

 - `GTSRB_Final_Training_Images.zip`
 - `GTSRB_Final_Test_Images.zip`

-After downloading, extract the datasets and place the folders in the project directory so that the notebook can correctly load the images.
+After downloading, extract the datasets and place the folders in the project directory(Final_Training/Images, that you need to create) so that the notebook can correctly load the images.

 ---